Occupational Safety and Health Administration (OSHA), Labor.Start Printed Page 48993

 OSHA has a particular interest in comments on the following issues:

 - Whether the proposed information collection requirements are necessary for the proper performance of the Agency's functions, including whether the information is useful;

 - The accuracy of OSHA's estimate of the burden (time and costs) of the information collection requirements, including the validity of the methodology and assumptions used;

 - The quality, utility, and clarity of the information collected; and

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.

 OSHA is requesting OMB approval of the collection of information (paperwork) requirements contained in the Baseline Safety and Health Practices Survey.
-The hour burden of the information collection effort for the study is 4,177 hours.
+The hour burden of the Start Printed Page 48994information collection effort for the study is 4,177 hours.
 The burden hour estimates are based on tests of the length of time each type of respondent is likely to need to respond to the survey questions.
 The total cost to respondents is $213,153.
 This is a one-time data collection effort.

 OSHA will summarize the comments submitted in response to this notice, and will include this summary in its request to OMB to approve the information collection requirements in the Baseline Safety and Health Practices Survey.